webmaster442/BookGen/Documentation/Scripting.md

 The `host` argument provides acces to the Script Host itself.
 Using this you can acces the currently used Configuration and Table of contents and can use the Log to write additional information to the console when your scrip is executed.

 The `arguments` variable contains all arguments passed to your shortcode.
-Arguments are stored as key-value paris.
+Arguments can be accesed through their names.

 To be able to use The `˙IScript` interface you must use the `BookGen.Api` namespace that is defined in the `BookGen.Api` assembly.
 If you plan to develop your own scripts you must add this Assembly as a reference to your development project.
 Note that this step is automatically done when you create your project with BookGen and enable scripting.